samsungsamiio/samsungsami.io/source/sami/demos-tools/oauth2-flow-examples.md

 ## Standalone mobile applications

-Let's call a mobile application that does not have back-end servers.
-An standalone mobile application without back-end servers is less secure, and cannot protect the client secret.
+A mobile application that does not work with back-end servers (standalone mobile application) is less secure and cannot protect the client secret.
 Therefore, it is recommended that you use the [Implicit method](/sami/sami-documentation/authentication.html#implicit-method) in a standalone mobile app.

 The Implicit method is straightforward to use.
 It takes one step for a mobile app to get the access token.
 Please consult the [Authentication](/sami/sami-documentation/authentication.html#implicit-method) for more details on this flow.
 The following is an example of the HTTP `GET` request sent by the mobile app: